daavoo/pyntcloud/docs/io.rst

 The key thing is to understand that you can't just plug in the raw data into the PyntClud's constructor; there are some restrictions.

-This restrictions are covered in :ref:`working-with-points`.
+This restrictions are covered in :ref:`points`.

 As long as you can adapt your data to this restrictions, you will be able to construct a PyntCloud from formats that are not covered in *from_file*.